arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 ## Introduction

-Upgrade your industrial compressor with smart capabilities and connect it to the Arduino Cloud for advanced condition monitoring using the Opta™ micro PLC.
+Upgrade your industrial air compressor with smart capabilities and connect it to the Arduino Cloud for advanced condition monitoring using the Opta™ micro PLC.

 ![ ](assets/thumbnail.png)